Brainvibe/travelportugal/README.md

 * Autocomplete
     - Integrated in the City input box, it helps the user choose the correct location when they type in what they're looking for.
 * Contact icon
     - Provides a simple way to contact Travel Portugal with a single click.
-It will show a simple form where the user can submit-request for information.
+It will show a simple form where the users can submit-request for information.
 User can close the form, and return to the page and keep browsing.
 EmailJS was used for the email send functionality.
 * Footer - Provides links to the relevant social websites.

 ## Wireframes